bisdn/bisdn.github.io/limitations.md

 ## No VxLAN support on Accton AS4610
 The Broadcom Switch ASIC used in Accton AS4610 does not support VxLAN.

-## DHCP issue on Accton-AS 4610
+## DHCP packets not forwarded correctly

-There is a bug that causes DHCP packets to not get forwarded properly, and this issue may appear in as little as a few minutes or take several days of switch uptime.
-The only known permanent fix for this is to disable multicast by setting ''FLAGS_multicast=false'' in the [baseboxd configuration file](../getting_started/configure_baseboxd.html#setup-baseboxd).
+The switch may sometimes stop forwarding DHCP packets correctly. uptime.
+The only known workaround (starting with BISDN Linux v4.0) is to disable multicast by setting ''FLAGS_multicast=false'' in the [baseboxd configuration file](../getting_started/configure_baseboxd.html#setup-baseboxd).
-Rebooting the switch will only temporarily resolve the issue.

 ## Agema-5648 PCIe Bus error